Krogers48/swe-3313-fall-2025-team-12/implementation/README.md

 ---

 ## Troubleshooting

-- If Flask is missing, reinstall dependencies: pip install -r source/requirements.txt
+- If dependencies are missing, install them again: pip install -r source/requirements.txt

 - If the virtual environment will not activate on Mac/Linux: chmod +x env/bin/activate source env/bin/activate

-- If modules cannot be found, confirm you are inside the source directory before running the app.
+- If modules cannot be found, make sure you are inside the "source" directory before starting the app.

 - If port 5000 is already in use:
   Mac/Linux:
     lsof -i :5000
     kill <PID>
   Windows:
     netstat -ano | findstr :5000
     taskkill /PID <PID> /F

+- If the application cannot read or write database.json:
+  - Make sure the file is not opened in another editor or program.
+  - Make sure the JSON is valid.
+Use a validator such as https://jsonlint.com/.
+  - Ensure the app is started from inside the "source" directory so the relative file path works correctly.

-- If changes to database.json do not save, make sure the application was started from inside the source directory.
+- If changes to the inventory or orders do not save:
+  - Confirm the app has write permissions to the project directory.
+  - Ensure you are not running the app from a read-only folder.
+  - Make sure the virtual environment is active so Flask uses the correct working directory.

+- If the application crashes after editing the JSON file:
+  - Restore the original database.json from version control.
+  - Verify that all brackets {} and arrays [] are correctly matched.